MichaelAceAnderson/NewBlog/DevInfo.md

 - [ ] Try to find a way to make functions out of the code in each model method (back)
 - [ ] Fix links and headers style (front)
 - [ ] Error message when wrong email & wrong password (front/back)

+### Conception questions

+- Should I ask for the user to create the database or should I create it automatically ?
+- Should I use a single global DO connection or separate connections for each entity ?
+- Should I separate CSS classes in a component logic or in a specific context logic ?